Hassan-Nader/ai-orientation-tracker/docs/methodology.md

 ## Conclusion

 This project demonstrates the power of a principled data science methodology.
-By focusing on data quality, strategic feature engineering, rigorous model selection, and robust statistical validation, we developed a system that significantly outperforms traditional analytical approaches, showcasing the potential of machine learning in advanced sensing applications.
+By focusing on data quality, strategic feature engineering, rigorous model selection, and robust statistical validation, we developed a system that significantly outperforms traditional analytical approaches.

+Upon completion, the project provides a **cost-efficient 3D orientation tracking solution** applicable to classical fields such as robotics, offering a practical alternative to encoder-based systems.
+This highlights the potential of machine learning to enhance advanced sensing applications while reducing hardware complexity and cost.